iheid-library/iheiddown/cran-comments.md

 0 errors | 0 warnings | 0 notes

-- Fixed issues linked to incoming warnings
+- Fixed issue relating to tests on Linux
-  - Updated a number of URLs to those with certificate verification
-  - Avoided .png/.PNG naming issue